memgraph/docs/products/memgraph/upcoming/tutorials/classifying-papers-with-ml.md

 CALL cora_ml.load_model();
 ```

-After everything is loaded we can start classifying our vertices by defining
+After everything is loaded, we can start classifying our vertices by defining
 a procedure that calls model's `predict` method.
 We need to load our class
 encodings so that we can return our prediction in a nicer, more understandable
 form.